mcheptea/slimfwc/readme.md

 * `vendor/bin/phinx migrate` - migrates all the down migrations.
 * `vendor/bin/phinx rollback` - rollbacks one migration.
 The `-t` option cna be used to rollback multiple migrations.

+##### Slimer
+`slimer` is a cli based command runner.
+The aplication comes with a default command found in `app/commands`.

+Running commands example: `slimer@ghostbusters$ slimer hello World`

+All commands should be registered in the `slimer` file in the project root.

+#### Sample Installation/Deployment Flow
+This application provides a series of commands which allows quick app configuration and deployment.

+*Steps*

+1. Clone the repository.
+Example: `git clone https://github.com/mcheptea/slimfwc.git`
+2. Configure the virtual host in your Apache server. ***Note:*** The `DocumentRoot` setting SHOULD point to the `public/` directory in this project.
+3. Create a **MySQL** Database, Username and Password.
+4. Run the application configuration commands (use `--help` to see the parameter list):
+    1. Example: `php slimer hello world`
+5. Run the **phinx** migrations to bring the database up to date.
+Example: `vendor/bin/phinx migrate`

+#### API
+After the installation the application's API becomes available.
+It can be accessed by opening [http://mydomain.com/swagger/](http://mydomain.com/swagger/) in your browser.